-Kate joined CCSSO in September of 2010 as the Director of Communications.
+Melissa joined CCSSO in May of 2014 as the Director of Communications.
 In this role she is responsible for developing and implementing the Council's strategic communications plan.
-She and her team manage internal and external communications efforts for the Council.
-Her team also works closely with the communications directors in each state education agency to provide resources and support to them as they communicate throughout their states about education reform efforts.
+She manages internal and external communications efforts for the Council.
+She also works closely with the communications directors in each state education agency to provide resources and support to them as they communicate throughout their states about education reform efforts.

 In his role with CCSSO, he and his team oversee external relationships for the Council brokering and stewarding relationships with the education, business, philanthropic, and non-profit communities.
 His team also manages the business development arm of the organization generating revenue and resources to maintain the financial health of the Council and to ensure the strategic implementation of the organization's mission.